Cray-HPE/docs-csm/301-NCN-METADATA-BMC.md

 This guide will detail how to collect BMC MAC Addresses from a Shasta system with configured switches.
 The BMC MAC Address is the exclusive, dedicated LAN for the onboard BMC.

-If you are here with an unconfigured switch, milage may vary.
+If you are here with an unconfigured switch, mileage may vary.

 ## Requirements